reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 ### State Management

 Let's start by looking at a small React counter component.
-It tracks a number in component state, and increments the number when a button is clicked:
+It tracks a number in the component state and increments the number when a button is clicked:

 ```jsx
 function Counter() {